ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 >       - select each file outputted from Infer Experiment
 > - **<i class="fas fa-play"></i> Run Tool**

+Check out [here](/resources/assets/galaxy-tutorial/MultiQC_InferExperiment.html) for the full MultiQC report for each of the samples used in this study.
+Pay close attention to the % aligned.
+Notice they all have >90% antisense, which means they are all reverse stranded as expected.

 ## featureCounts

+Now that we have confirmed the strandedness, we can actually count all the genes!
+For this, we will use the featureCounts tool.
+In the tool search bar, search for featureCounts and select "featureCounts
+Measure gene expression in RNA-Seq experiments from SAM or BAM files".

+> **<i class="fas fa-wrench"></i> with the following parameters:
+> - Alignment file: select multiple datasets (middle icon)
+>   - select each of the mapped.bam files (output from STAR) for each sample
+> - Specify strand information: Stranded (Reverse)
+> - In "Gene annotation file":
+>   - select "A GFF/GTF file in your history"
+>   - Gene annotation file: danRer11.ncbiRefSeq.gtf.gz
+> - In "Does the input have read pairs?"
+>   - select "Yes, paired-end and count them as 1 single fragment" from the drop bar

+> **MultiQC <i class="fas fa-wrench"></i><i class="fas fa-gear"></i>** with the following parameters:
+> - In the Results box
+>   - Which tool was used to generate logs?
+>     - featureCounts
+>   - + Insert featureCounts output
+>     - select each of the summary report outputs from featureCounts
+> - **<i class="fas fa-play"></i> Run Tool**

 **Check featureCounts Results**

+At this point, you have two options.
+You can run DESeq2 on Galaxy or on R. I like to run DESeq on R since I can generate plots and other items directly.
+To do this, download the featureCounts results and follow the next tutorial!

 # References